alpinebuster/as-docs/content/as/logos.md

 ---
 title: Logos and Brand Assets
-description: Frequently Asked Questions about the Blockbench app
+description: Frequently Asked Questions about the AS app
 authors:
-  - JannisX11
+  - alpinebuster
 ---

 # Logos and Brand Assets